JustinMWoodum/wlux_test_server/readme.md

 ##Server status
-The http://staff.washington.edu/rbwatson server has been updated to this repo as of 6/6/2013 @ 21:30pm and includes all pending pull requests.
+The production server has moved to http://wlux.uw.edu/rbwatson as of 7/21/2013.
+The code running on http://staff.washington.edu/rbwatson is now out of date and will be removed in the near future.

-The wlux_test_server code runs on http://staff.washington.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
+The wlux_test_server code runs on http://wlux.uw.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
 I'll make sure that what is in the master repo is also on the server.

-To run the demo, go to http://staff.washington.edu/rbwatson/start.php
+To run the demo, go to http://wlux.uw.edu/rbwatson/start.php

 ##Release notes
+*21 July, 2013* - Moved code to WLUX server.
+Started move of config functions to DB.
+Adopting a more consistent web-server interface for the web methods: All functions should return a json object that includes a _data_ object for sucessful calls or an _error_ object with some explanation, if not.

 **THIS BUILD IS NOT READY FOR RELEASE -- IT IS FOR TESTING/DEMO ONLY ** When ready for production, the javascript needs to be compiled / minified so that it will download and run faster on client sites.
 This can be done using the google closure